 At one point your wetsuit will stretch so much that the neoprene material will simply tear from thinning out.
 By that time, you have no option but to shed your neoprene scale and buy a new one.
 Don’t worry, your old tattered wetsuit is still usable, just not as your scuba exposure suit.

-There’s a Perfect Fit Available for All
+There’s a Perfect Wetsuit Fit for All

 Wetsuits are available in every size you can imagine.
 So, don’t be discouraged if you don’t find your dream-fit wetsuit at one dive shop, just into the next one.
 Being picky while buying a wetsuit is natural and in fact, I recommend being picky while choosing each piece of scuba gear.